Contact the Bereavement Services teamContact us

 The Jewish and Muslim religions have burial sections in Grove and Hazelhead Cemeteries respectively.

-Plans of the cemetaries can be obtained from Bereavement Services.
+You can get plans of the cemeteries from Bereavement Services.

 New burial ground is available at Dyce (which is the only cemetery in Aberdeen where ground can be purchased outright for future use).
 Lairs in Newhills and Hazlehead can only be bought as and when required for immediate use or a burial lair can be reserved for 10 year periods by paying £100 then £100 every 10 years thereafter until the grave is to be used.
 At that point the amount you have already paid is deducted from the price of a lair at that time.